-While, Oregon met the 2010 emissions reduction goal established in 2007, we are highly unlikely to meet the 2020 goal.
-Preliminary 2019 sector-based emissions data and the GHG emissions projection indicate that Oregon's 2020 emissions are likely to exceed the State's 2020 emissions reduction goal by approximately 26 percent or 13.4 million metric (mm) tons of CO2e, erasing most of the gains we had made between 2010 and 2014.
+While Oregon met the 2010 emissions reduction goal established in 2007, we are highly unlikely to meet the 2020 goal.
+Preliminary 2019 sector-based emissions data and GHG emissions projections indicate that Oregon's 2020 emissions are likely to exceed the State's 2020 emissions reduction goal by approximately 26 percent or 13.4 million metric tons of CO2e, erasing most of the gains we had made between 2010 and 2014.

 The impact of COVID-19 may likely, at least temporarily, change this outcome.
-An analysis by the International Energy Agency estimates that global GHG emissions in 2020 may be 8 percent lower than 2019 emissions due to the economic impacts of COVID-19.
-Energy Innovations modeled the potential impact of COVID-19 and projected a 7 percent to 11 percent reduction in U.S. GHG emissions in 2020 compared to 2019.
-This percent reduction in emissions would put Oregon's estimated emissions further cautions that any drop in emissions will be temporary.
+An analysis by the International Energy Agency estimates that global GHG emissions in 2020 may be 8 percent lower than 2019 emissions due to the economic impacts of COVID-19.21 Energy Innovations modeled the potential impact of COVID-19 and projected a 7 to 11 percent reduction in U.S. GHG emissions in 2020 compared to 2019.22 This reduction in emissions would put Oregon's estimated emissions between 57-60 million metric tons CO2e, 6-9 million metric tons above our goal for 2020.
+Energy Innovations further cautions that any drop in emissions will be temporary.
 Without additional and significant actions, emissions are expected to return to pre-COVID-19 levels by 2025.

 Figure 6.
-Oregon's past and projected greenhouse gas emissions compared to goals.
-(Source DEQ, 2020) (To be updated in the final report)
+Oregon's Past and Projected Greenhouse Gas Emissions Compared to Goals.23 (Source DEQ, 2020)

-While impacts to our economy do have an impact on emissions, Oregon GDP and emissions have largely been decoupled since 1997.
-From example, 1997 to 2014, Oregon's real GDP increased by almost 80 percent while total GHG emissions declined by approximately 11 percent (Figure 7), proving that economic prosperity and climate mitigation can go hand in hand.
+While impacts to our economy do have an effect on emissions, Oregon GDP and emissions have largely been decoupled since 1997.
+From example, from 1997 to 2014, Oregon's real GDP increased by almost 80 percent while total GHG emissions declined by approximately 11 percent (Figure 7), proving that economic prosperity and climate mitigation can go hand in hand.

-Figure 7: Indexed measures of economic activity and GHG emissions, 1997-2014.
+Figure 7: Indexed Measures of Economic Activity and GHG Emissions, 1997-201424

-Sources: Oregon GDP data: U.S. Bureau of Economic Analysis, 2016; Oregon Nonfarm Jobs and Population: Federal Reserve Bank of St. Louis, Federal Reserve Economic Data (FRED), 2016; Oregon Greenhouse Gas Emissions, 1990-2014, Oregon Department of Environmental Quality, accessed October 2016 To meet our 2035 goal, we will need to reduce state-wide emissions by over 50 percent, equivalent to continuously reducing GHG emissions by an average of over 2 tons per year over the next 15 years.
+Sources: Oregon GDP data: U.S. Bureau of Economic Analysis, 2016; Oregon Nonfarm Jobs and Population: Federal Reserve Bank of St. Louis, Federal Reserve Economic Data (FRED), 2016; Oregon Greenhouse Gas Emissions, 1990-2014, Oregon Department of Environmental Quality, accessed October 2016

+To meet our 2035 goal, we will need to reduce state-wide emissions by over 50 percent, equivalent to continuously reducing GHG emissions by an average of over 2 tons per year over the next 15 years.
 As described earlier in the report, the longer we delay the lower our chances of avoiding the worst impacts of climate change.
 We only have 10 years to budget, plan, and implement significant changes to the trajectory of GHG emissions.

-Greenhouse Gas Emissions and Population Growth (The next three paragraphs will be formatted in a box)
+Greenhouse Gas Emissions and Population Growth

 Oregon's per capita sector-based emissions are 32 percent lower than U.S. per capita emissions, having dropped by 25 percent since 1990.
-While this is something to celebrate, Oregon's per capita emissions are 40 percent higher than California's per capita emissions and nearly double those of the European Union.
-A number of factors affect per capita emissions, including the available fuel mix used to generate electricity, differences in business sector profiles, population density, climate, and state policies and investments.
+While this is something to celebrate, Oregon's per capita emissions are 40 percent higher than California's per capita emissions and nearly double those of the European Union.^{25, 26} A number of factors affect per capita emissions, including the available fuel mix used to generate electricity, differences in business sector profiles, population density, climate, and state policies and investments.
 However, these differences in per capita emissions suggest that we not only need to do better, we can do better.